 Literature-based face validity.
 The majority of publications available to support the discreet steps in all algorithms consisted of low-level evidence.
 The percentage of good quality (level 1) evidence ranged from 12% for the acute wound (algorithm 2) to 9% for algorithm 3 (chronic wounds).
 The percentage of publications with a high strength-of-recommendation level and consistent, good-quality patient-oriented evidence was even lower (1% for acute and 5% for chronic wound algorithms) (see Table 2).
 Subsequent synthesis of the evidence to support each algorithm step also showed the majority of studies were low-level evidence with a C grade (consensus, usual practice, opinion, or disease-oriented evidence, or case series for studies of diagnosis, treatment, prevention, or screening)42 for strength of recommendation (see Table 3).
 Three steps/decision points had an A strength of recommendation (see Table 4).

 Quantitative data.
 On a scale of 1 to 4, the mean score for all algorithm component ratings (N = 589) was 3.72 (SD 0.43, range 3.25 – 4.0).
 The CVI for all algorithms was 0.96 (out of 1).
 Ratings that were lower (<3.5) but still rated appropriate were found for 1) considering separate goals of wound care for primary intention (sutured) healing or palliative care, 2) proceed with caution only if coagulation is controlled, and 3) assess wound as surgical/acute or chronic wound.
 Mean scores and CVI results suggested that the expert panel rated the face validity of content for the NPWT algorithms as “strong and appropriate”.

+Qualitative data.
+Themes of positive response and concern targeted several noteworthy findings, including disagreement and lack of uniformity on definitions of acute versus chronic wound; descriptions for primary-, secondary-, and tertiary-intention healing; and “controlled” coagulation.
+Other suggestions included areas where clarification was needed (palliative care issues), sepsis specific to wound care, control of coagulation issues (how to operationalize), timing issues in changing NPWT dressings, and clarifications regarding NPWT discontinuation and switching therapy (see Table 5).
 The expert panel’s overall comments were organized into four themes (utility/ease of use, helpful guidance, need for definitions, and references needed).
 Participants believed the NPWT algorithms were user-friendly and helpful, but they recommended two notable areas requiring revision/addition: references to support the statement about wound size reduction and the addition of a glossary regarding the definitions of acute versus chronic wound and primary, secondary, tertiary intention.
 Given the experts’ lack of agreement on basic definitions, the authors decided to add another research question for the content validation phase because greater understanding of this component was needed.